 On this new build contemporary home in Northwood slim frame architectural glass was used on both the upper and lower floors.
 The glazing used on the lower floor consisted of frameless structural glass elevations mixed with minimal windows sliding glass doors creating a glazed box to the new build.

 From a rear view the fixed glazing and sliding door glazing look indistinguishable from one another thanks to the minimal detailing of both the sliding door system and the structural glazing.

 Upper floors used both the slim framed sliding glass doors as windows and fixed structural glass Picture Windows for a frameless window finish.
-Both slim profiles from the two different architectural glazing designs allow the minimal design desired providing a cohesive design finish with the rest of the glazing.
+Both slim profiles from the two different architectural glazing designs allow the minimal design desired to provide a cohesive design finish with the rest of the glazing.